 Brown Algae is a very common problem in established aquariums where there are plenty of fish to provide nutrients but water changes aren’t being done regularly.

 Using distilled or reverse osmosis (RO) water after water changes can also help control Brown Algae.
 These water sources are free of silicates and other minerals that Diatoms need to build their shells.
 However, since both are pH neutral to slightly acidic (pH 5.5-7) they can cause other issues with water chemistry.

 - No anaerobic zones for denitrifying bacteria to remove nitrates

 - No plants or Green Algae to soak up excess nitrates and phosphorus

 - Infrequent water changes (which normally remove nitrates and silicates)

-Brown algae in fish tanks is a common problem but easily fixed once you understand the underlying causes.
+Identifying brown algae diatoms in fish tanks is easy because it is obvious and hard to ignore.
+But you can easily deal with brown algae once you understand the underlying causes.
 Cleaning what surfaces you can, performing water changes diligently, and correcting light and nutrient imbalances are the fastest way to see success.